RibosomeCRCL/ribomethseq-nf/README.md

 The workflow is currently designed to process RiboMethSeq data generated in single-end mode on Illumina sequencers.
 For each detected fastq file (one per sample), quality control (FastQC) and reads trimming (Trimmomatic) steps are launched.
-Trimmed reads are then aligned on rRNA reference sequences with Bowtie2 in end-to-end mode with `--sensitive -L 17` parameters.
+Trimmed reads are then aligned on rRNA reference sequences (human or mouse, included in the pipeline) with Bowtie2 in end-to-end mode with `--sensitive -L 17` parameters.
 Aligned files are then coordinate sorted and filtered with samtools to obtain uniquely mapped reads.
 From these, we generate count (coverage) files using bedtools.
 A MultiQC report gathering metrics from FastQC, Trimmomatic and Bowtie2 is provided as well as an HTML report with custom QC metrics computed on the full dataset (all detected